h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/linear_regression.md

   - Start with larger $\alpha$ and decrease over time
   - Common schedules: step decay, exponential decay, 1/t decay

+### Sequential or Online Learning

+Stochastic gradient descent makes it well-suited for online learning scenarios:
+- Data observations arrive in a continuous stream
+- Predictions must be made before seeing all data
+- Parameters are updated after each new observation
+- The model continuously adapts to new patterns

+For real-time applications with streaming data, SGD with the LMS update rule provides an effective way to perform continuous learning as new data becomes available.

 ## 4. Bias-Variance Tradeoff

 ### Error Decomposition